The franchise business will contact you by means of email and/ or telephone only to the email address and phone number you have provided.

 You also agree to receive further newsletter email marketing from What Franchise.

-£18,500 for 10-year term
+£23,500 for a 10-year term

-Franchise can be in profit in year two, with net profits rising from 7% to 40% on maturity
+Net profits rising from 7% to 40% on maturity

 How does the easyStorage franchise model work?

 They manage their own businesses with easyStorage’s technology, support and procedures, ensuring a consistent experience for the customer.
-The key is business management – although it would be easy to assume that this is a ‘man with van’ type franchise, it’s far from it.
-Whilst some franchisees really enjoy getting hands on, the franchise is based on good management skills and a focus on business development.
+The key is business management – although it would be easy to assume that this is a man-with-van type franchise, it’s far from it.
+Whilst some franchisees really enjoy getting hands-on, the franchise is based on good management skills and a focus on business development.

-easyStorage has taken out a lot of the risk for storage operations with the support and processes it offers, so for someone ambitious this represents a fabulous opportunity.
+easyStorage has taken out a lot of the risk for storage operations with the support and processes it offers, so for someone ambitious, this represents a fabulous opportunity.
 It is looking for business savvy franchisees: commercially aware, but who recognise the added value of the easy brand and way of working.

-This is a youngish franchise, but with the easy group expertise, brand and people behind them - successful, ‘easy’, well established ways of working.
+This is a youngish franchise, but with the easy group expertise, brand and people behind them - successful, easy, well-established ways of working.
 People joining the franchise now will help shape the easyStorage of the future.
 There will always be constant innovation and investment in technology that helps all franchisees, and the ideal franchisee is someone who’d love to be part of that.

 easyStorage franchisees vary hugely in their background.

-easyStorage Manchester, for example was started by Graham Howard.
-Committed, experienced and professional, Graham has vast experience of the self-storage market and saw the lower cost entry into the market as appealing, as well as seeing the advantages to customers of mobile storage.
+easyStorage Manchester, for example, was started by Graham Howard.
+Committed, experienced and professional, Graham has vast experience of the self-storage market and saw the lower-cost entry into the market as appealing, as well as seeing the advantages to customers of mobile storage.
 He believes that once people wake up to the advantages of mobile storage rather than self-storage, there will be no looking back.

-By contrast, Gavin Duke recently started up easyStorage Croydon.
-His background is marketing.
+By contrast, Gavin Duke started up easyStorage Croydon.
+His background is in marketing.
 The appeal of easyStorage to him was the variety of work involved in the franchise and being out of the office a lot.
 The appeal of Gavin to easyStorage is his creativity in marketing and understanding of the brand.

 Both franchisees have a good understanding of business.
 They understand the need to follow the easyStorage processes and guidelines in order to succeed, whilst having freedom within those parameters to build the businesses they want.

-easyStorage training and support
+What training and support does easyStorage provide franchisees?

-To see whether the ‘marriage’ of franchise and franchisee is a good one, potential franchisees are invited to a Discovery Day, where the inner workings of the franchise and investments are discussed, along with both sides’ expectations.
+To see whether the marriage of franchise and franchisee is a good one, potential franchisees are invited to a Discovery Day, where the inner workings of the franchise and investments are discussed, along with both sides’ expectations.

 With a looming recession, and people downsizing or combining households for numerous reasons, there is every reason to believe that the UK self-storage market will continue to grow. easyStorage’s storage plans provide customers with a cost-effective alternative to renting their own self-storage unit as it only charges for the storage space they need, making it cheaper.

 According to a Cushman & Wakefield report in May 2020, the self-storage sector is proving more resilient than many other industries in dealing with the fallout of the COVID-19 pandemic.
-The reasons for this vary, but notably include movements in the housing market as people downsize or undertake home improvement projects rather than move.
+The reasons for this vary but notably include movements in the housing market as people downsize or undertake home improvement projects rather than move.
 Around 45 per cent of people use self-storage simply because they lack space.

 The annual turnover for the UK industry increased to £766m in 2019.
 With the saturated US self-storage market remaining buoyant, it is clear that the UK, which accounts for around 41 per cent of European self-storage income, still has traction - the concept of self-storage is an established one.